 Beat in eggs, one at a time, beating thoroughly after each addition.
 Beat in vanilla.

-On low speed, beat in flour mixture a little at a time, until well blended and smooth.
-Stir in chopped walnuts.
+With the mixer on low speed, beat in flour mixture a little at a time until well blended and smooth.

-Drop chocolate cookie dough onto greased baking sheets by rounded tablespoons, about 2 inches apart.
-Bake for 12 to 15 minutes, or until set.
+Bake the cookies for 12 to 15 minutes, or until set.
 If desired, sprinkle with some granulated sugar while they're hot or dust with powdered sugar when cool.

 Let the cookies cool on the pans on a rack for about 5 minutes; transfer chocolate cookies to the rack to cool completely.